meroton/git-toprepo/README.md

 ## Git configuration

-A strong recommendation is to use the same branch names in all involved repositories.
-The fetch code will work with any branch names, but it quickly becomes very confusing which branch is which, and `git-toprepo push` currently assume that the same branch name is used in all repositories.
+A strong recommendation is to use the same branch name in all involved repositories.
+The fetch code will work with any branch names, but it quickly becomes very confusing which branch is which, and `git-toprepo push` currently assumes that the same branch name is used in all repositories.
 If you do have a mix of branch names, use `git-toprepo push --dry-run` and push manually to the correct branches.